schellenberg/computerscience20/docs/_sources/VisualProgrammingEnv/ExperimentWithRepeat.rst.txt

 .. image:: images/scratch_first_square.png

 Although this does create a square, notice that there is code that is repeated multiple times.
 Any time you notice identical code being repeated, it should trigger a warning bell in your head saying "There's got to be a better way!".
 Think back to when we made a sprite shrink.
 We used a **repeat** block.
-We can improve the drawing a square code above by making putting the code that shows up over and over into a **repeat** block, as follows:
+We can improve the drawing a square code above by putting the code that shows up over and over into a **repeat** block, as follows:

 .. image:: images/scratch_better_square.png

 .. topic:: Your Turn 2

     Adapt the code above to allow you to draw the following regular polygon shapes: triangle (3 sides), pentagon (5 sides), hexagon (6 sides), octagon (8 sides).
-Set up your project so that pressing the *t* key draws a triangle, *p* draws a pentagon, etc.
+Set up your project so that pressing the *t* key draws a triangle, *s* draws a square, *p* draws a pentagon, etc.

     |regularPolygonImages|